Jobs cull as Europe's banks step up costs battle

-LONDON (Reuters) - European banks have admitted they have a cost problem, and must now show skeptical investors they are doing all they can to lead a profitable life without the crutch of bloated jobs, bonuses and business lines.
+LONDON, Sept 26 (Reuters) - European banks have admitted they have a cost problem, and must now show sceptical investors they are doing all they can to lead a profitable life without the crutch of bloated jobs, bonuses and business lines.

 Critics say many have been too slow to acknowledge the scale of the problem and need to step up the pace of change.

-In recent weeks, new bosses at Deutsche Bank (DBKGn.DE) and Barclays (BARC.L) have responded, pledging to attack high pay and signaling a new intensity in the cost-cutting drive.
+In recent weeks, new bosses at Deutsche Bank and Barclays have responded, pledging to attack high pay and signalling a new intensity in the cost-cutting drive.

 “Banks are throwing in the towel and saying now we need to resize for the new environment,” said Andrew Lim, analyst at Espirito Santo in London.